In The Nineties

 - By the time of War of Kings, he has a general idea of how to work it.
 Then he meets Talon.

 - Humans Are Special: In War of Kings, it is revealed that Chris's anger issues and psychotic episodes were the result of his suit.
 Because the humans are a young race, none of the suits can effectively integrate with them.
-Talon says this is a weakness, but a Skrull, stuck in the same position of Chris, says that it makes him special, allowing him to use the suit in ways Talon and Razor never could.
+Talon says this is a weakness, but a Skrull, stuck in the same position as Chris, says that it makes him special, allowing him not only to permanently resist the control of the Darkhawk armor, but to use the suit in ways Talon and Razor never could.

 - The Man Behind the Man: A line in an issue of Nova implies the Fraternity of Raptors have one, but so far it hasn't been elaborated on.